One Room Challenge Spring 2022 – Week 5

 I even went over my existing plastic Schluter edge on my tile as I intended to tile right over that as well, but more on that later!

 Now that the surface is prepped, you can tile just like you would any other wall!
-I have a blog post all about how to tile so I won’t go into the details but if you would like, you can read all about that here.
+I have a blog post all about how to tile so I won’t go into the details but if you would like, you can read all my helpful tips about that here.

 How to Deal with the Fixtures

 Now for the burning question, how much did I save by doing it this way?
 Since I DIY, the savings here is nowhere near what they would have been if I had hired this out, since removing all the old drywall and installing a new waterproofing system is fairly time-consuming compared to this method and when it comes to contractors, time is money.
-But since I DIY…. maybe I appreciated this method even more because my time is precious and this was a huge time-saver!
+But since I DIY…. maybe I appreciated this method even more because my time is precious and this saved a lot of time!

 I do have a pretty good cost comparison since I have records from my last bathroom renovation where we did go right down to the studs.
 Here is where we saved money on products and a plumber (we used the Kerdi board system to waterproof, you can read all about that here).
 Here are the things we saved by tiling over tile: